davidlidebrandt/milestone-project-2/README.md

 * A timer at the bottom of the page that counts down time and ends the game if no pair is found in a certain amount of time.
 The timer also changes colors when time is beginning to run out, first to yellow then to red.

-* A modal that shows when a game is lost, which contains a link to the index page and a restart game button.
+* A modal that shows up when a game is lost, which contains a link to the index page and a restart game button.

-* A modal that shows when a game is won, which contains a link to the index page and a restart game button.
+* A modal that shows up when a game is won, which contains a link to the index page and a restart game button.
 There are also two forms, one to submit your score to the leader board and one to submit your score to get a email with that score through the EmailJS service.